YusufQadr/Timetable/README.md

 # Timetable
-This is my awesome dope class timetable built with pure html
+This is my more awesome and doper class timetable built with pure html